apelade/AutoGraderExamples/README.md

 ==================

 **Directories:**
-- git-immersion: homework added by instructor
+- gitimmersion: homework added by instructor
   - autograder: tests run on student submissions, one per courseware section
   - public: skeletons and readmes included in courseware
   - solutions: instructor answers to homework problems, one with full score